 Brocklehurst Street, New Cross

-Smart and chain free Victorian bay-fronted mid-terrace house of 1056 feet (excluding the cellar and loft spaces), with a sunny east-facing rear garden of over 25 feet.
+Smart three bedroom Victorian bay-fronted mid-terrace house of 1074 square feet (excluding the large cellar and loft spaces), with a sunny east-facing rear garden of over 26 feet.
 Parking on the street is unrestricted.

-The street’s a quiet residential one within Hatcham Conservation Area - it’s only eight minutes by foot to New Cross Gate Station (Fare Zone 2, one stop to London Bridge and on the Overground line).
-And you’re just a short walk from Haberdashers' Aske's Temple Grove Primary School.
+It's a quiet residential street within New Cross’s Hatcham Conservation Area.
+It’s just seven minutes by foot to New Cross Gate Station (Fare Zone 2, one stop to London Bridge and on the Overground line).
+And you’re just a short walk from Haberdashers' Aske's Temple Grove Primary School (3-11).
 You're also within easy walking distance of HA Secondary School.

-Saunter - passing other handsome Victorian housing stock - just eight minutes to New Cross Gate Station.
+Stroll - passing further Victorian housing stock - just seven minutes to New Cross Gate Station.
 There are also plenty of day and night bus routes within a short walk of the house - to Elephant & Castle and beyond, or to Peckham, Deptford, Greenwich, Brockley and Lewisham.

-Local eateries and drinkeries of note include The Rosemary (Hungarian, organic, delicious) and The Rose Inn.
-Nip down to neighbouring SE15 for more - including Kudu, Peckham Bazaar, Ganapati (who also deliver to New Cross - you need to know this!), Artusi, Levan, Peckham Levels, Miss Tapas and Mr Bao.
+Local eateries, drinkeries and cafes of note include Corner cafe, The Rosemary (Hungarian, organic, delicious) and The Rose Inn.
+Nip down to neighbouring SE15 for more - including Kudu and Kudu Grill, Peckham Bazaar, Ganapati (who also deliver to New Cross - you need to know this!), Artusi, Levan, Peckham Levels, Miss Tapas and Mr Bao.

 Deptford has quite the gastronomic offering now too, with Marcella, Winemakers, The Tapas Room and a warm European vibe - with a choice of hip hangouts in Deptford Market Yard and surrounds.
 Deptford also has a cool theatre: The Albany, and a modern leisure centre with lane pool, next door to the library.